Children illustrate Nevada in exhibition

 “Colors of the West: Youth Art from the 2020 National Cowboy Poetry Gathering” invited students to create works in a wide range of media and techniques for the January event.

-While 50 artworks are on display at the Nevada Humanities office in the Las Vegas Arts District, the small space cannot accommodate visitors, even with social distancing due to the COVID-19 pandemic.
+While 50 artworks from kindergarten through eighth graders are on display at the Nevada Humanities office in the Las Vegas Arts District, the small space cannot accommodate visitors, even with social distancing due to the COVID-19 pandemic.

 Bobbie Ann Howell, the self-described program wrangler of Nevada Humanities says she hopes that visitors will enjoy looking at the artworks in the online gallery.